php-fig/fig-standards/proposed/http-client/http-client-meta.md

 specify the default behaviours.
 * The purpose is not to be opinionated about the use of middlewares (PSR-15).

+#### Asynchronous HTTP client

+The reason asynchronous support is a non-goal is because a PSR for HTTP clients should not define Promises.
+That should be a separate PSR.
+At the time the HTTP client PSR was written there was no PSR for Promises.

+A separate interface for asynchronous requests can be defined in a separate PSR once the promise PSR is accepted.
+The method signature for asynchronous requests has to be different from the method signature for synchronous requests because the return type of asynchronous calls will be a Promise.

 ## Approaches